How Financial Aid Works

-The full cost of attending Occidental involves more than tuition and fees plus room and board.
+The full cost of attending Occidental involves more than tuition, fees, room and board.
 Books, supplies, transportation, and personal expenses are also considered.
 To determine your eligibility for financial aid, we take the cost of attendance (COA) minus the expected family contribution.

 COA - EFC = Financial Need

 At Occidental, most first-year students are awarded $5,700 in need-based loans and $3,100 in work study.
 Any remaining need is met with grants and scholarships.

 We encourage you to use our Net Price Calculator for an idea of the financial aid awards you could receive if you attend Oxy.